gregorycrane/CrosbySchaeffer2.0/chaps/lesson22.md

 4. Since we are hopeful (having hope) we intend to hasten to the camp.
 <figure><head>The Great God Pan</head>

-<p>This uncouth deity of mountain and woodland was believed to have inspired the Persians with "panic" at Marathon and Salamis.</p></figure>
+This uncouth deity of mountain and woodland was believed to have inspired the Persians with "panic" at Marathon and Salamis.</figure>
 <div type="textpart" subtype="para" n="124">
-<p>VOCABULARY
+VOCABULARY

 <span style="color:green">εἶτα</span>, adv.: then, next.